arnaldo31/concerts-scraper/README.md

    when installing python check the `add to path` check box.

-2. You will need to install the following packages with `pip` go to `cmd` and type each of this line
+2. You will need to install the following packages with `pip` go to `cmd` and type each of this line.

     - Windows commands:
       ```